-HbA1c measures how much glucose has become stuck to haemoglobin molecules on red blood cells.
-By looking at the oldest red blood cells (remember red blood cells only live for around 12 weeks) it gives an average of how much glucose has been circulating in the blood for the past 3 months.
+HbA1c is the measure of how much glucose has become stuck to the haemoglobin molecules on the red blood cells.
+By looking at the oldest red blood cells (remember that red blood cells only live for about 12 weeks) it gives an average of how much glucose has been circulating in the blood for the previous 3 months.
+This is the preferred test for diagnosing diabetes, and for on going monitoring of control.